ardiesan/ntrnph23b/_posts/2023-03-06-third-week-internship-learnings.md

 ### Knowing Laravel Conventions

-- **Naming Controllers** - I learned that the name of a controller should be written in Pascal/Capital Case, with all the words written in the singular case, without any spaces between them, and ending with the word controller (e.g. TaskController).
+- **Naming Controllers** - I learned that the name of it should be written in Pascal/Capital Case, with all the words written in the singular form, without any spaces between them, and ending with the word controller (e.g. TaskController).
-- **Naming database** - I learned that this database should be created using lowercase letters, underscores to separate words, and the plural form.
+- **Naming Database in Migrations** - I learned that this should be created using lowercase letters, underscores to separate words, and the plural form.
-- **Variables** - I learned that it needs to be lowercase with the initial character in camelCase.
-- **Naming Conventions for Models** - I learned that a model needs to be written in PascalCase/CapitalCase. and every single word should be capitalized, without any spaces in between.
+- **Naming Conventions for Models** - I learned that it needs to be written in PascalCase.
-- **Blade view files** - I learned that words in blade files should be lowercase, snake case (e.g index.blade.php).
+- **Naming Blade View Files** - I learned that words should be lowercase and use the ".blade.php" file extension for Blade templates(e.g index.blade.php).

 ## The Eleventh and Twelfth Days